davidtheweiss/Flutter-Season-1-Dart/README.md

 # Flutter-Season-1-Dart
-The source sode used in season 1 of the Flutter course
+The source code used in season 1 of the Flutter course